Panduza/pza-demo-0001-dummy-load-ohm-s-law/README.md

-# pza-demo-0001-dummy-load-ohm-s-law
+# PZA Demo 0001: Dummy Load & Ohm's Law

-Demo 0001: Perform a automated test to check Ohm's Law
+This demo aims to show you how to automate a power supply with Panduza to observe the Ohm's Law.